normanzb/thoughts-on-2-wheel/src/shower-thoughts/is-apple-user-friendly.md

 I need to make it clear here, I am not saying it is a legal obligation for apple to provides the part for repairing, what I am trying to say is, most of the tech company out there won't give their users a hard time, if they've got some spare parts and that saves the user some time and money, most of the cases they are more than happy to supply it.

-But apple is different, apple here deliberately composed the policies to make it hostile to power user who willing to do their jobs themselves.
+But apple is different, it goes out of its way and composed the policies to make it hostile to power user who willing to do their jobs themselves.

-That reminds me all the inhumanities I found after using macbook for nearly a decade, I now call apple products are completely NOT USER FRIENDLY,  their understanding of "user friendly" might be very narrow minded, it seems to them, "user friendly" in a lot of cases are only limited to the shining posh look of product, a lot of their designs are not even close to convenient to use.
+That reminds me all the inhumanities I found after using macbook for nearly a decade, opposed to my very first impression of apple product, I think apple is not aiming for making the products user friendly, or its not their highest priority, or their understanding of "user friendly" might be very narrow minded, it seems to them, "user friendly" in a lot of cases were only limited to the shining posh look, a lot of their designs are not even close to convenient to use.

-For example on macbook pro, the headphone jack is on the left side, then when you are listening to the music while doing some coding, you get the cable twisting around your left arm all the time and distract you from coding. but it was been like that for a good decade and apple never bother to "rethink" about it, because moving it to the front will destroy the posh look of it.
+For example on macbook pro, they drilled the fine headphone jack outlet on the ever so tiny aluminium strip that positioned on the left of the macbook.
+It is beautiful when you look at it from the front -- it hides in the spot that it doesn't break the elegent contour which is a masterpiece of greatest artisian, however, when you are actually listening to the music while actively typing on the keyboard, the cable just start twisting around your left arm and it became a huge distraction from whatever you are doing.
+It was been like that for a good decade and apple never bother to "rethink" about this issue, because moving it to the front might destroy the integrity look of it.

 Another example I can immediately remember is the kernel_task high cpu usage issue, it happens for a lot of reasons, sometimes it was because kext driver went crazy, sometimes even cpu overheat causes that, but apple never address that to make it easier for user to identify what behind the scene has actually went wrong on the mac, it always shows "kernel_task" and that's it, thats all you got from activity monitor, and all apple left the user to do are: turn on and off the computer, disable kexts, clean dust, leave the users to figure out what the heck has went wrong.